Cows feeding on farm banner image

 The family groupings are a starting point - we support and encourage connections outside of these groupings (namely, 'friend' groupings) where local authorities have other partnerships and commonalities outside of the family boundaries.
 Our Local Leads support local authorities to identify these commonalities, connect the dots, and bring people and councils together on the relevant topics.

-You can find the family groupings map here, as well as a User Group session recording where the family groupings were co-designed and informed by LA's views.
+You can find the family groupings map here, as well as a User Group session recording where the family groupings were co-designed and informed by LA views.

-Ultimately, the idea of the platform is that it aids collaborative thinking within and between key stakeholders.
+Ultimately, the SCIS programme and platform exists to aid collaborative thinking within and between key stakeholders.
 However, not all users need to be expert or have an active login - some staff might interact with the platform at workshops or provide updates to the climate team.

 As an elected member you can influence decision making, development and policy to make a difference, improving the quality of people’s lives and the communities of which they are part.
 The SCIS will support you to make these decisions through an improved evidence base on the common data platform and the provision of capacity building support.